DAurielS/ST-CharacterDistributor-Server/README.md

 4. Click "Save Settings"
 5. Authenticate with Dropbox by clicking the "Authenticate with Dropbox" button
 6. Once authenticated, the status will show "Authenticated"
-7. This may require you to refresh the page

 ## Usage